shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module5.md

-# Lab Scenario Preview: AI-900: Explore decision support
+# Lab Scenario Preview: PL-300: Model data with Power BI

-## Lab 01: Explore Cognitive Services
+## Lab 05: Create DAX Calculations in Power BI Desktop, Part 2

 ### Lab overview

-In this lab, you will learn how cognitive services are provisioned and used.
+In this lab you will create measures with DAX expressions involving filter context manipulation.

 ## Objective

-After completing this lab, you will be able to create an Anomaly Detector resource
+After completing this lab, you will be able to:

+- Use the CALCULATE() function to manipulate filter context
+- Use Time Intelligence functions

 ## Architecture Diagram